JerronAB/poetry/content/poem/the-day-you-died.md

 weight = 99
 +++

-Your paper skin hides the event
+Your paper skin barely hides the event
 Loud, violent, beautiful
 Raging deep red and
 Scorching through its confinement